Tenryū River: Hydroelectric development

 The potential of the Tenryū River valley for hydroelectric power development was realized by the Meiji government at the start of the 20th century.
 The Tenryū River was characterized by a high volume of flow and a fast current.
 Its mountainous upper reaches and tributaries were areas of steep valleys and abundant rainfall, and were sparsely populated.
 However, the bulk of investment in hydroelectric power generation in the region was centered on the Ōi River, and it was not until the Taishō period that development began on the Tenryū River.

 Private entrepreneur Fukuzawa Momosuke founded the Tenryūgawa Electric Power (天竜川電力, Tenryūgawa Denroku), which later became Yahagi Hydroelectric (矢作水力, Yahagi Suiroku) before it was nationalized into the pre-war government monopoly Japan Electric Generation and Transmission Company (日本発送電株式会社, Nippon Hassoden K.K.) in 1938.
-The first dam on the main stream of the Tenryu River, the Yasuoka Dam was completed in 1935.
+The first dam on the main stream of the Tenryū River, the Yasuoka Dam was completed in 1935.
 This was followed by the Iwakura Dam in 1938.
 The Hiraoka Dam was started in 1938, but completed until 1951 due to the start of World War II.